 - Tweezers (optional, but it makes it easier)

 How to Make DIY Beaded Ornaments

 Have the image of the Christmas tree template handy.
-You can also click on the image above and print it.

 Grab your large square pegboard.

 Use the tweezers to pick up each perler bead and start by making the outline of the tree.
 Work your way from the top to the bottom of the image.

 Next, you want to add in 12 brown beads on the bottom of the tree to create the trunk.

 Then add in some random color beads to the inside of the tree to represent the lights.

 Add a star to the top by using 4 yellow beads.

 Now you can fill in the rest of the tree with green beads.